 The regular Athena account deactivation process is a staged process, in which the account spends a short time in an intermediate suspended status, before full deactivation.
 During the interval in which the account is suspended, logins are denied, but some resources (such as web.mit.edu serving the user's public AFS content) are left online.

 As long as your Athena account is still active, you should still be able to download and use your personal certificates.
-Please note that affiliate, guest and sponsored accounts, do not have the same permissions as you had as a student, faculty, or staff member.
+Please note that affiliate, guest and sponsored accounts, that do not have the same permissions as you had as a student, faculty, or staff member.
 This may limit your software download privileges and academic resource privileges (Stellar page limitations and library resources).

 When an Athena account is deactivated or administratively suspended, Touchstone logins will immediately cease to work, regardless of the expiration date on any previously issued MIT personal certificates.

 Your MIT email will be accessible as long as your Athena account is active, but will be deactivated along with your Athena account.
 All emails will be deleted off the server when this happens, so we highly recommend that you begin backing up your emails and contact anyone who uses this email as their main point of contact and inform them of an alternate address to contact you.

 Once your email account is deleted, any emails sent to it will not be delivered and the sender will receive a bounce back message stating your account does not exist.
 There is currently no way to permanently forward your @mit.edu email address after it has been deactivated.